 Sandpaper is a necessary tool for any DIY project, whether working with wood, metal, glass, or plastic.
 Without the smooth finishing, all your hard work to build a craft seems like a waste.

-Although there are various tools like power tools or wheels used for finishing surfaces, we must say sandpaper is the most convenient option.
+Although there are various tools like power tools or wheels used for finishing surfaces, I must say sandpaper is the most convenient option.
 While the power tools require some skill and expertise to operate, beginners can easily use sandpaper as an alternative.

 However, choosing the right sandpaper requires some research.
 And if you are working with glass, you should have more knowledge of the paper’s grits and material.
-To help you out in this tiring job, we present some of the best sandpaper for glass.
+To help you out in this tiring job, I present some of the best sandpaper for glass.
 Keep reading; you will surely find all the answers you are looking for.

 1. LANNEY 60 Pcs Sanding Paper Sheets for Glass Polishing Finishing